 - Line two 1 dozen cupcake pans with paper liners and fill each liner 2/3 full with the cupcake batter.
-Bake in the center of the oven (I usually bake each pan on a separate rack and then I like to switch them after 20 minutes of baking).
+Bake in the center of the oven (I usually bake each pan on a separate rack and then I like to switch them halfway through baking).
 Bake until the cupcakes are golden on top and a toothpick inserted in the center comes out clean.

 - While the vanilla cupcakes are baking, chop the strawberries into small chunks and combine them with the strawberry glaze.
 If there seems to be too much glaze you can add the last 1/4 cup of diced strawberries and vise versa with the glaze.